Operation Pastorius: Trial and executions

 Since they were caught before they could do anything, officials were initially unsure on how to proceed against the saboteurs.
 Attorney General Francis Biddle estimated that at best, the German saboteurs could be convicted of conspiracy and face up to three years in prison, while Burger and Haupt could be tried for treason.
 His alternative proposal was imprisoning them as POWs for the remainder of the war.
 However, Roosevelt deemed these proposals unacceptable.
 He said the Americans were guilty of treason and thus liable to courts-martial.
-As for the Germans, he said they'd forfeited their right to civilian trials since they were "waging battle within our country."
+As for the Germans, he said they had forfeited their right to civilian trials since they were "waging battle within our country."
 Roosevelt then said he wanted all of the saboteurs to be immediately executed.
 To accomplish this, he told Biddle that he would use his presidential powers to convene a military tribunal to prosecute the saboteurs, something not done on American soil since the end of the American Civil War.
 He sent another memo to Biddle, reaffirming his expectations."I want one thing clearly understood, Francis.
 I won't hand them over to any United States marshal armed with a writ of habeas corpus.
+Understand?"

-Understand?"On 2 July 1942, President Roosevelt issued Executive Proclamation 2561, creating a military tribunal to prosecute the Germans.
+On 2 July 1942, President Roosevelt issued Executive Proclamation 2561, creating a military tribunal to prosecute the Germans.

 Placed before a seven-member military commission, the Germans were charged with the following offenses: